Amazon.com will now come in Spanish, too

-Amazon has started to roll out the first new language on Amazon.com since its original site's creation over 20 years ago.
+Amazon has started to roll out the first new language on Amazon.com since the original site's creation over 20 years ago.

-Users will be able to toggle between English and Spanish on the site, a new feature now being rolled out to US customers.

-"We are constantly exploring and testing new ways to provide customers with a shopping experience that conveniently meets their needs," the spokeswoman said in a statement.
-"Customers will be able to shop, browse and search for millions of products, view their shopping cart, and place orders in Spanish on Amazon.com and through the Amazon Mobile Shopping app, featuring the same convenience and value customers have come to expect from Amazon, now in their preferred language."
+"Customers will be able to shop, browse and search for millions of products, view their shopping cart, and place orders in Spanish on Amazon.com and through the Amazon Mobile Shopping app," the spokeswoman said in a statement.

 The change comes as Amazon looks to attract growing Spanish-speaking audiences in both the US and Mexico.
-Amazon on Tuesday announced it had launched its Prime subscription service in Mexico, letting customers there sign up for unlimited shipping for about $46 a year.
-Expanding into both markets could be critical for Amazon's growth, as the company may be reaching a saturation point for English-speaking Prime customers.
-Analysts estimate Prime membership in the US has grown to more than 60 million people.
+Amazon said Tuesday that it had launched its Prime subscription service in Mexico, letting customers there sign up for unlimited shipping for about $46 a year.
+Expanding into both markets could be critical for Amazon's growth, as the company may be reaching a saturation point for English-speaking Prime customers in the US.
+Analysts estimate US Prime membership has grown to more than 60 million people.

 "We will continue to roll out the shopping experience over the coming weeks," the spokeswoman said.
 "More and more customers should expect to see the option to shop Amazon.com in Spanish soon."

-Looking to keep up its growth, Amazon also brought Prime to China and India last year.
+Looking to keep up its growth, Amazon brought Prime to China and India last year.
 The company also made Prime available in the US through a monthly subscription, in hopes of bringing in more members.
+Prime is also available in Canada, the UK, Spain, Italy, France, Belgium, Germany, Austria and Japan.

 The new Spanish-language version of Amazon.com comes in addition to Amazon.com.mx, which is Amazon's Mexico-based website that's already available in Spanish, and Amazon.es, the Spain-based version of the site.
 Other Amazon sites already offer multiple languages, such as Amazon.ca in Canada, which lets people shop in both English and French, and Amazon.de in Germany, which offers German, English, Dutch, Polish and Turkish.